centreon/centreon-documentation/versioned_docs/version-23.04/releases/centreon-commercial-extensions.md

 - Compatibility with other 23.04 components.

-## Centreon MOnitoring Connectors Manager
+## Centreon Monitoring Connectors Manager

 ### 23.04.0